A topic from the subject of Analysis in Chemistry.

 Introduction

 Chiral chemistry is the study of molecules that are not superimposable on their mirror images.
-These molecules are called chiral, and they play an important role in drug development.
-Many drugs are chiral, and the different enantiomers (mirror images) of a drug can have different pharmacological effects.
+These molecules are called chiral molecules, and they possess a property called chirality.
+Chirality plays a crucial role in drug development because many drugs are chiral, and the different enantiomers (mirror image isomers) of a drug can have significantly different pharmacological effects, potencies, and side effect profiles.
+Understanding and controlling chirality is therefore essential for creating safe and effective medications.

 Key Points

-• Chiral molecules are not superimposable on their mirror images.
+• Chiral molecules are non-superimposable mirror images of each other.

-• The different enantiomers of a drug can have different pharmacological effects.
+• Enantiomers of a drug can have dramatically different pharmacological effects, including differences in potency, efficacy, and toxicity.

 Main Concepts